physiopy/phys2bids/docs/bestpractice.rst

 ================================================
 Best Practices for Collecting Physiological Data
 ================================================
 This document is a work in progress.
+Currently, an outline of important topics is presented.
+NOTE: This information is presented within the context of fMRI data collection.

 **Best Practices for Collecting Physiological Data**

 **Why collect physiological data?**

-- Physiological fluctuations can be treated as noise in fMRI data or as signals of interest to characterize different physiological states
-- Add regressors in the modeling of fMRI data to explain signal variance
-- Especially cardiac and respiratory effects as they can influence the BOLD signal
-- Cardiac pulsatility and breathing-related chest/abdomen movement → RETROICOR
-- Monitor subject/patient during the scan (important during first-time scans, or breathing tasks)
+Physiological monitoring is a key component of imaging analysis.
+In fMRI, physiological fluctuations can be identified as noise or as signals of interest, depending on the research question.
+These data can aid in characterizing different physiological states of the subject during a scan and account for noise components of the overall signal .
+CO2 is a known vasodilator and creating variability in blood flow can enhance the BOLD signal.
+Having this data allows one to more accurately model fMRI data by using physiological traces collected during the scan, and adding them as regressors.
+Each component of physiological data can add motion and variation to the signal of interest and can be accounted for in this way.
+More specifically, cardiac and respiratory effects are especially important as they can influence the BOLD signal.

+An important aspect of accounting for physiological fluctuations is RETROICOR, a method that retrospectively uses information about the cardiac and respiratory cycles to identify which phase of these cycles is represented in each time point of the fMRI time series.
+This can be particularly useful when imaging regions that are more susceptible to cardiac and respiratory noise, such as spinal cord or brainstem.

+Another benefit of collecting physiological data is that it provides a method to monitor the subject and/or patient during the scan, in real-time.
+Any sudden changes in the different aspects being monitored can help those in the control room identify if the subject and/or patient is under duress.
+Looking out for these changes is emphasized during first time MRI scans, and ensuring values stay within safe and IRB approved limits, especially during breathing tasks.

 **What are the different types of physiological data that can be collected?**